Praveen-Mariappasamy/my-wardrobe-node.js-version/README.md

 ﻿# my-wardrobe-node.js-version
- Here we implement the my-wardrobe project with node.js backend where express framework have been used and also for database purposes monogoDB, a No-SQL database have been used along with the frnt end being implemented with html and css.
+ Here I implemented the my-wardrobe project with node.js backend where express framework have been used and also for database purposes monogoDB, a No-SQL database have been used along with the frnt end being implemented with html and css.